mailpile/Mailpile/README.md

    * A more efficient incremental indexer
    * A way to view/extract messages/attachments
    * A way to assign/edit/remove tags (including read/unread/inbox)
-   * Assign conversation IDs to messages (simplistic threading)
+   * Improve conversation IDs assignment
    * A way to create filters for auto-tagging messages
    * The ability to compose and send e-mail, and replies
    * Support for other mailbox formats, maybe even POP3/IMAP indexing